Ethernet cables and standards

 Functionally, fiber optic systems are similar to the copper wire systems they are rapidly replacing.
 The principle difference is that fiber optics use light pulses (photons) to transmit data down fiber lines, instead of electronic pulses to transmit data down copper lines.

-Fiber-optic cables are used mostly for higher-speed networks or for transmission of signals at very long distances.
+-optic cables are used mostly for higher-speed networks or for transmission of signals at very long distances.
 Fiber-optic cable has a construction similar to some multi-conductor wire.
 It functions as a light guide, guiding the light introduced at one end of the cable through to the other end.
 The light source can either be a light-emitting diode (LED) or a laser.
 The light source is pulsed on and off, and a light-sensitive receiver on the other end of the cable converts the pulses back into the digital ones and zeros of the original signal.

 A typical fiber-optic cable consist of several components.